MoniPar/reclaimed-treasures/README.md

 **Checkout Payment Overlay**

 When a user clicks the Complete Order button, an overlay with a spinner is displayed, giving the user some visual feedback that their order is being processed.
-If there's any problem with the payment information the user will be directed back to the Checkout Page and the payment field will be highlighted with an informative message.
+If there is any problem with the payment information, the user will be directed back to the Checkout Page and the payment field will be highlighted with an informative message.

 At this stage, Stripe confirms that charge and sends a signal back to the database that the payment intent has succeeded.
 The order is created and recorded in the database and the items ordered are deducted from the inventory.